SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/device-details.md

 LWM2M client awake time is used for sending the operations to the device during the awake time after the registration or after the registration update request is received by the LWM2M server.
 After the awake time has passed, the operations are being queued and will be sent to the device on the next registration or registration update.
-This applies to all the operations that can be applied to the device.
+This applies to all operations that can be applied to the device.

 LWM2M client awake time can be given by the LWM2M client with the registration awake time attribute &ldquo;at&rdquo;.
 If the LWM2M client does not provide this information then the LWM2M server will use its global setting, which is defined with the &ldquo;C8Y.lwm2m.client_awake_time&rdquo; property in the LWM2M microservice property file.